 Courthouse Square Paris Tennessee July 9, 1909, Company F CSA Veterans march to the statue dedication. accession # 2022-033-27

 The Paris Blues was one of the best outfits from Tennessee during the Civil War.
 Company F was formed in Paris about a year before the war’s outbreak.
-Henry countians fought gallantly in fifteen major battles throughout the war.
+Henry Countians fought gallantly in fifteen major battles throughout the war.
 The men in the photo gathered here in July 1909 for a reunion and memorial dedication on the Paris courthouse lawn.
-J.D Porter the owner of Cavitt Place is standing on the right and is labeled 32.
 Below are the handwritten names of the veterans on the back of the photo.
-This unique discovery was taken in July 1909, forty-four years after the hostilities of the civil war ceased.
+This unique discovery was taken in July 1909, forty-four years after the hostilities of the Civil War ceased.

 The Century War Book is full of time period sketches.
 Published in 1885 by J.H.
 Brown Publishing co., New York.
 Eight different artist contributed to these books and were edited by the Generals and commanders on both sides of the conflict.
 The above sketches are of President Lincoln, General Grant and the Battle of Lookout Mountain in East Tennessee. accession# 2022-033-10,11